pivotal/docs-tap/app-live-view/install.hbs.md

     tanzu package available get backend.appliveview.tanzu.vmware.com/VERSION-NUMBER --values-schema --namespace tap-install
     ```

     Where `VERSION-NUMBER` is the version of the package listed.
-For example, `1.2.0-build.2`.
+For example, `1.3.0-build.1`.

     For example:

     ```console
-    $ tanzu package available get backend.appliveview.tanzu.vmware.com/1.2.0-build.2 --values-schema --namespace tap-install
+    $ tanzu package available get backend.appliveview.tanzu.vmware.com/1.3.0-build.1 --values-schema --namespace tap-install KEY             DEFAULT          TYPE     DESCRIPTION
+      tls.namespace   <nil>            string   The targeted namespace for secret consumption by the HTTPProxy.

+      tls.secretName  <nil>            string   The name of secret for consumption by the HTTPProxy.

+      ingressDomain   tap.example.com  string   Domain to be used by the HTTPProxy ingress object.
+The "appliveview" subdomain will be prepended to the value provided.
+For example:
+                                                "example.com" would become "appliveview.example.com".
+      ingressEnabled  false            boolean  Flag for whether or not to create an HTTPProxy for ingress.
     ```

     For more information about values schema options, see the properties listed earlier.

 1. Create `app-live-view-backend-values.yaml` with the following details:

     For a SINGLE-CLUSTER environment, the Application Live View back end is exposed through the Kubernetes cluster service.

-    >**Note:** If it is a Tanzu Application Platform profile installation and top-level key `shared.ingress_domain` is set in the `tap-values.yml`, the back end is automatically exposed through the ingress.
-The following configurations are applied by default:
+    By default, ingress is disabled for back end.

     ```yaml
+    ingressEnabled: false
+    ```

+    For a MULTI-CLUSTER environment, set the flag `ingressEnabled` to true for the Application Live View back end to be exposed on the ingress domain.

+     ```yaml
+    backend:
         ingressEnabled: true
-    ingress_domain: ${shared.ingress_domain}
     ```

-    For a MULTI-CLUSTER environment, Tanzu Application Platform uses the `shared.ingress_domain` by default.
-    You can override this setting with the following values:
+    >**Note:** If it is a Tanzu Application Platform profile installation and top-level key `shared.ingress_domain` is set in the `tap-values.yml`, the back end is automatically exposed through the shared ingress.

+    If you want to override the shared ingress for appliveview in a MULTI-CLUSTER environment, use the following values below

     ```yaml
     ingressEnabled: true